 Lisa has been teaching writing in the United States, Australia, and the Czech Republic for the past fifteen years.
-She served as the Director of the prestigious Summer Writing Program at Naropa University’s Jack Kerouac School of Disembodied Poetics for twelve years.
+She served as the Director of the prestigious Summer Writing Program at Naropa University’s Jack Kerouac School of Disembodied Poetics for eleven years.

 Originally from Melbourne, Australia, Lisa moved to New York via Seattle in 1995.
 She moved to Boulder, Colorado in 1997 to pursue her MFA in Writing and Poetics.
 Now a dual citizen, she’s still Australian at heart and often trades the Colorado winter for a few months of Melbourne summer to spend time with her family.

 Lisa resides in Boulder, Colorado, where she works as a freelance writer and editor.
 She is currently completing her second novel.